Chapter 10 : Year 1: May 2nd, 1999

 Mr Weasley laughed and shook his head as he hugged her back.
 Ginny followed her mother’s lead and jumped with joy as she grabbed Ron’s arm.
 “And we’re going to have a little niece!
 Or a nephew…,” she added with a wide grin on her face – Hermione could only remember two times when her friend had ever looked so happy before.
 The first one was when Harry had kissed her for the first time, and the second one was when she had received her letter from Holyhead Harpies.
 “I’m going to be an auntie!”

-The others laughed at Ginny’s enthusiasm and started moving towards the door, as there was finally room enough in the aisle for them to pass.
+The others laughed at Ginny’s enthusiasm and started moving towards the door, as there was finally enough room in the aisle for them to pass.
 “We’re going to St. Mungo’s!”
 Mrs Weasley called out to anyone who wanted to hear.
 “My son is having a baby!”
-Hermione, unsure if Bill's invitation had included her, walked slowly without attempting to catch up with the others, but Mr Weasley waved her doubts away when he turned around and realized what she was going.
+Hermione, unsure if Bill's invitation had included her, walked slowly without attempting to catch up with the others, but Mr Weasley waved her doubts away when he turned around and realised what she was going.

-“You do realize you’re a part of our family now, don’t you?” he said and winked at her.
+“You do realise you’re a part of our family now, don’t you?” he said and winked at her.
 “That goes for you too,” he told Harry, Audrey and Angelina, who had lingered behind, just like Hermione.

 When Hagrid was informed of the good news, he set up two carriages to take them to Hogsmeade.
 From there, they apparated to St. Mungo’s and stepped into the entrance hall.
 A healer – a bearded, bony man – greeted them and showed them into the waiting room at the maternity ward.
 “I will let Mr Weasley know that his family is here,” he said, bowed quickly and left the room.
 Everyone sat down in the baby blue couches, and Charlie started browsing through a copy of the Daily Prophet that lay on one of the side tables.